MajuBodas/py4e/README.md

 Python for everybody is a specialization taught by Dr Chuck (https://www.dr-chuck.com/) that I studied through Coursera (https://www.coursera.org/specializations/python)

 I uploaded most file exercises or assingments into this directory.
 If you are interested in learning python, I do recommend this course.
+(Not that much for data analysis though; It does not cover Numpy neither Pandas libraries.)

 Dr Chuck also provides a free book of python that you can find on: https://www.py4e.com/book